craigivy/fis-ftp-mft/README.md

 ```
 ### Viewing the Fuse Management Console (HawtIO)

-Once the application has started up successfully, in any web browser, go to `localhost:8080/hawtio/index.html` and select the Camel tab.
-You should see your Camel Routes running.
+Once the application has started up successfully, in any web browser, go to `localhost:8080/hawtio/index.html`.
+The only change you should need to make to the default connection is changing the port to `8081`.
+Select the Camel tab and you should see your Camel Routes running.

 ### Running the example on OpenShift